 Earning a specialty certificate can help you explore other massage therapy modalities.

 McNeil says they’re well worth it for a career boost.
 “Massage school qualifies a therapist for relaxation and general therapy.
 While many programs advertise medical or therapeutic massage, it typically doesn’t get you the jobs that require advanced training,” she says.
 “For me, my additional training includes orthopedics, post-concussion management, neurokinetics, and varied fascial training.
 Without the additional training, I would not have the opportunity to work with professional and elite athletes or complex orthopedic clients.”

 As a massage therapist, you can learn and use techniques such as Swedish massage, reflexology, or Shiatsu, as well as work with specialized groups such as seniors (geriatric massage) or pregnant women (pre- and post-natal massage).

 Your salary as a massage therapist can depend on where you work as well as your specialty.
 Demand can also vary by location and by how many massage therapists there are in an area to handle demand.

-According to the U.S. Bureau of Labor Statistics (BLS), employment of massage therapists is projected to grow 32% from 2020 to 2030—that’s much faster than average for other jobs.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of massage therapists is projected to grow 20 percent through 2031—that’s much faster than average for all other jobs.
 Some of the anticipated growth is due to recovery from the pandemic-related shutdowns and recession, with people returning to massage therapy services.
 Additionally, more people, including healthcare providers, are recognizing massage as a real health benefit, which leads to more demand.